kjrstory/starter-hugo-academic/content/en/post/spack_openfoam_contribution2/index.md

 [Part1 Link](/en/post/spack_openfoam_contribution1)

 Continuing from the previous part, I will now explain about contributions.
-In fact, the version-related part is the easiest aspect concerning the recipe.
+The part related to the version I contributed in the previous episode pertains to the easiest section of the recipe.
 After the version, settings for variants and dependencies are presented, and the procedures for compiling after patching are described in the recipe.
 Let's start by looking at the variants.

 {{% callout info %}}
   ```